google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Define and set a custom marker

 The `Blockly.blockRendering.MarkerSvg` class contains the logic to draw cursors and markers.
-The  `Blockly.blockRendering.MarkerSvg` class decides what to draw depending on the current node the cursor or marker holds.
+It decides what to draw depending on the current node the cursor or marker holds.

-Below you will create a new custom marker that will change the look of cursors and markers when they are on a block.

 To start, create a new directory at `src/markers` and add a file inside named `custom_marker_svg.js`.

-At the top of the file, you first need to import `blockly/core`:
+At the top of the file, import `blockly/core`:

 ```js
 import * as Blockly from 'blockly/core';
 ```

-Then define your new custom marker and have it extend `Blockly.blockRendering.MarkerSvg`:
+Then define a new custom marker and have it extend `Blockly.blockRendering.MarkerSvg`:

 ```js
 class CustomMarkerSvg extends Blockly.blockRendering.MarkerSvg {